 “When I’m finished, they won’t even know your name.”
 My task now is to find a way to thrive, to outshine the darkness they brought.
 It’s up to me to be…

 "...proud of who I am.
 No more monsters I can breathe again.
 And you said that I was done, but you were wrong and now the best is yet to come."

 It is possible to “find a strength I’ve never known”; somewhere, deep within, I will eventually be able to find that.
 That needs to be my focus.
 Whether they eventually find forgiveness has nothing to with me.

 “I’ll just say this is I wish you farewell.”
 And given that letting go was why I was trying to find forgiveness in the first place, maybe I have actually found what I was looking for all along, just in a different way.
 There is now the glimmer of possibility that I can let the past go and move onwards and upwards.
 It’s really remarkable how much we can gain from the growth others find through suffering.
 So thank you Kesha.

-This guided journal focused on finding forgiveness is about forgiving on your own terms and for your own sake.
-It’s available as a free download from the MH@H Store.
+This guided journal focused on Finding Forgiveness is about forgiving on your own terms and for your own sake.
+It’s available from the MH@H Download Centre.